rbithray/CapstoneAI-Toxicity/README.md

 Although defining toxic output through benchmarking is crucial for identifying failures, it is not sufficient for understanding the underlying causes of toxicity.
 Benchmarks provide representative examples of toxic content, but do not inherently explain the mechanisms behind the generation of such outputs.
 To address this gap, we must go beyond the benchmarks and dive into explainability techniques.

 Explainable AI (XAI) has long been a vital area of research, undergoing a renaissance with works like LIME and SHAP, which provide algorithmic explanations.
 Despite advances in generative AI, XAI remains essential for understanding and mitigating the toxic output produced by LLM.
 This is particularly important because LLM outputs can often be inconsistent, overly confident, or prone to hallucinations.
-Given the societal impact of language toxicity, ensuring transparency in model decision making is crucial.
+Given the societal impact of language toxicity, ensuring transparency in model decision-making is crucial.